GalPatel/minimal-paraphrases/README.md

 ## Usage for generation of paraphrases
 Our algorithm for generating paraphrases will be available here.
-It can be used to extract suitable source sentences and paraphrase them from any given set of English sentences.
+It can be used to extract suitable source sentences (from any given set of English sentences) and paraphrase them.

 ## Citation